Isivile23/Data-Analytics-Week-1/Week-2 Module 2.md

 * Summarize Statistics:  Calculate summary statistics for each variable.
 For numeric variables, examples of summary statistics include mean, median, and variance.
 For categorical data like eye colour, you could develop a table showing the frequency with which each observation occurs.

 * Check Assumptions:  Depending on the statistical method you are using, you need to understand the shape of the data.
 For example, if you are working with numeric data, you should choose a normal or t-distribution for drawing inferences.
 If you are working with categorical data, use the chi-square distribution.

+# Chapter 6: Data Analytics Tools

+## Spreadsheets

+* The spreadsheet is the most widely used tool in the world of analytics.
+* It is hard to imagine anyone who does not use spreadsheets as part of their work because they provide an intuitive way to organize our data into rows and columns.
+* Spreadsheet software is installed on pretty much every computer in the modern work environment, and web-based spreadsheets are freely available to anyone.
+* Spreadsheets are productivity software packages that allow users to create documents that organize any type of data into rows and columns.
+* Users may place any data they like in the spreadsheet and then quickly and easily perform mathematical calculations, such as finding the sum of the values in a row or searching out the minimum, maximum, mean, and median values in a dataset.
+* Spreadsheets lack any of the constraints of a relational database.
+* While you can certainly organize data in a spreadsheet, there's no requirement that you do so.
+* If you'd like, you can mix numbers, text, dates, and other data elements all in the same column.
+That does, of course, reduce the usefulness of the spreadsheet, but the user of spreadsheet software has total flexibility in how they organize their data.

+### Microsoft Excel

+* Microsoft Excel is the most commonly used desktop spreadsheet application.
+It is available as a component of the widely deployed Microsoft Office productivity suite and most modern knowledge workers have access to it.
+* As with any spreadsheet, you can store data of any kind in an Excel spreadsheet.

+## Programming Languages

+* Programming languages allow skilled software developers to write their own instructions to the computer, allowing them to directly specify the actions that should take place during the analytics process.

+### R

+* The R programming language is extremely popular among data analysts because it is focused on creating analytics applications.
+R originally appeared in the 1990s as a statistical programming language that was popular among a niche audience.
+More than two decades later, the language has evolved into one of the most popular languages used by statisticians, data scientists, and business analysts around the world.
+* R gained rapid traction as a popular language for several reasons.
+First, it is available to everyone as a free, open-source language developed by a community of committed developers.
+This approach broke the mold of past approaches to analytic tools that relied on proprietary, commercial software that was often out of the financial reach of many individuals and organizations.
+* R also continues to grow in popularity because of its adoption by the creators of machine learning methods.
+Almost any new machine learning technique created today quickly becomes available to R users in a redistributable package, offered as open-source code on the Comprehensive R Archive Network (CRAN), a worldwide repository of popular R code.
+* One of the most important advances in the R language was the creation of a set of R packages known as the tidyverse by Hadley Wickham and other developers.
+The tidyverse approach to data analysis simplifies the use of the language and makes it accessible to anyone willing to invest a few hours in learning some basic syntax.

+### Python

+* Python is arguably the most popular programming language in use today.
+* Python is about the same age as R, but the major difference between Python and R is that Python is a general-purpose programming language.
+* This means that it is capable of creating software to meet just about any need you might imagine.
+* You can do everything from code a video game to perform a complex data analysis in Python.
+* With that flexibility, however, comes some complexity.
+While R is quite popular because of its ease of use, writing software in Python requires some more expertise.
+Python developers usually have a more formal background in computer science and are familiar with many coding concepts, such as looping and branching, that aren't necessary in most R code.
+* Python also has specialized libraries that focus on the needs of analysts and data scientists.
+* In particular, the Python Data Analysis Library (pandas) provides a set of tools for structuring and analyzing data.

+### Structured Query Language (SQL)

+* The Structured Query Language (SQL) is the language of databases.
+* Any time a developer, administrator, or end user interacts with a database, that interaction happens through the use of a SQL command.
+* SQL is divided into two major sublanguages:
+   * The Data Definition Language (DDL) is used mainly by developers and administrators.
+It's used to define the structure of the database itself.
+It doesn't work with the data inside a database, but it sets the ground rules for the database to function.
+   * The Data Manipulation Language (DML) is the subset of SQL commands that are used to work with the data inside of a database.
+They do not change the database structure, but they add, remove, and change the data inside a database

+* There are three DDL commands that you should know:
+* The CREATE command is used to create a new table within your database or a new database on your server.
+* The ALTER command is used to change the structure of a table that you've already created.
+If you want to modify your database or table, the ALTER command lets you make those modifications.
+* The DROP command deletes an entire table or database from your server.
+It's definitely a command that you'll want to use with caution!

+* There are also four DML commands that you should know:
+* The SELECT command is used to retrieve information from a database.
+It is the most commonly used command in SQL as it is used to pose queries to the database and retrieve the data that you're interested in working with.
+* The INSERT command is used to add new records to a database table.
+If you are adding a new employee, customer order, or marketing activity, the INSERT command allows you to add one or more rows to your database.
+* The UPDATE command is used to modify rows in the database.
+If you need to change something that is already stored in your database, the UPDATE command will do that.
+* The DELETE command is used to delete rows from a database table.
+Don't confuse this command with the DROP command.
+The DROP command deletes an entire database table, whereas the DELETE command just deletes certain rows from the table.